-- Shop at more than one store.
+- Spend at more than one store.
 Check not just your favorite store, but all of your neighborhood markets to find the best deals on a regular basis.

-- Avoid the gimmicks.
+Avoid gimmicks.
 Gimmicks are things that have special popular characters or associations with the product that likely run the price higher.
-This could be a Disney image on a kids cereal, or could be a special chef name on a BBQ sauce.
-Usually these products are not better than the generic, they simply have the backing and name of something famous.
+This could be a Disney image on a kids’ cereal or could be a special chef name on a BBQ sauce.
+Usually, these products are not better than the generic, they simply have the backing and name of something famous.

-These non-coupon ways to save on groceries will help to stretch your grocery budget much further.
-While you can use apps with coupons, clip coupons or print coupons to save more, you can also utilize these tips to save money no matter what coupons are currently available.
+These ways to save money – non-coupon ways to save on groceries will help to stretch your grocery budget much further.
+While you can use apps with coupons, clip coupons or print coupons to save money more, you can also utilize these tips to save money no matter what coupons are currently available.